 When crossed helical gears are used, they can be of either the same or opposite hands.
 If the gears have the same hands, the sum of the helix angles should equal the angle between the shafts.
 The most common example of this are crossed helical gears with perpendicular (i.e. 90 degree) shafts.
 Both gears have the same hand, and the sum of their helix angles equals 90 degrees.
 For configurations with opposite hands, the difference between helix angles should equal the angle between the shafts.
 Crossed helical gears provide flexibility in design, but the contact between teeth is closer to point contact than line contact, so they have lower force capabilities than parallel shaft designs.

 Helical gears are often the default choice in applications that are suitable for spur gears but have non-parallel shafts.
 They are also used in applications that require high speeds or high loading.
-And regardless of the load or speed, they generally provide smoother, quieter operation than spur gears.
+Regardless of the load or speed, they generally provide smoother, quieter operation than spur gears.